 Our support to Ukraine

-Tetra Pak firmly condemns the Russian invasion of Ukraine.
-Our thoughts are with our colleagues, friends, partners, suppliers, consumers, customers, their families and friends, whose lives and livelihoods are threatened by this tragic and devastating war.
-We stand with all those impacted by the violence, and we join the many voices calling for an immediate ceasefire and for Ukraine to remain a sovereign and democratic state.
+Tetra Pak condemns the Russian invasion of Ukraine, we stand with all those affected by the violence, and we support calls for an immediate ceasefire and for Ukraine to remain a sovereign and democratic state.
+This has not changed since the start of the war and remains true today.

 Ukrainian children with carton package